philippajrobbins-cell/SoundVisualiser/README.md

 As the sound grows louder, the circle expands and changes colour from green to orange and red, representing safe, caution, and danger sound levels.
 The project aims to promote awareness around **hearing protection** in live music environments, turning invisible sound data into a calm, aesthetically engaging experience.

+# Project Status
+Complete

+# Room for improvement

+More elements could be added.
+A more refined version, using the prototype with real time at live music events

 ---

 # Features